gxxxid/assignment7_connon/README.md

      def move(self, inc_x, inc_y):
         -added the ability to move the target left and right, the previous abilities of the gun were only up and down.
         -made sure that the variables changing the left/right and up/down had valuable variable names (inc_x, inc_y)

+     class bomb(Gameobject)
+        makes the bomb, if cannon got hit by the bomb, get points off

 __Group Members:__
 Natalia Jauregui
+Haosi Lin